-I have a fascination for historical places, history and old architecture.
+I have a fascination with historical places, history and old architecture.
 I wanted to visit and see the temples of Khajuraho like any other place in India.
 Whenever I tried to plan a trip with my friends their first reaction used to be a mischievous laugh, few of them frown and some outrightly excused themselves.
 The architecture and other beautiful details of temples of Khajuraho fade in light of erotic sculptures.
 Anyways, when I got the chance to visit Khajuraho I took no time to book my tickets.

 There is so much to see in Khajuraho and it’s neighboring town Panna.
 The temples of Khajuraho are in the Western complex and also spread in village areas so, we kept one day exclusively for them.
 It depends on how much you are interested in monuments.